The health benefits of vegetables are here to stay.

 If the idea of lettuce leaves, grated carrot and a few slices of tomato sounds less than appealing, shake off the memories of your childhood and take a look at the modern day evolution of salads.

 There are so many creative ways to make salads delicious and exciting.
 Quinoa, brown rice, goats cheese, beetroot, hazelnuts, pumpkin, haloumi, mixed leaves, watercress – and that’s just the beginning.
-Here are a few salad ideas to start with.

 4. Move over, carbs